joei007/Install_LINE_on_WINE/README.md

 It fixes two separate, unrelated problems that currently affect LINE on Wine:

-1. **The drop-shadow "ghost window" bug** — LINE creates 8 auxiliary border/corner windows of its own (`shadow_side_*` / `shadow_corner_*`) that are meant to be filled in by the OS's native window shadow (via `DwmExtendFrameIntoClientArea`).
-Wine's implementation of that DWM API is an empty stub that does nothing, so on Wine these windows end up rendering as solid, always-on-top rectangles that cover other applications instead.
-This is **not** a Wine bug or a Qt bug — confirmed by grepping the actual Wine and Qt source trees for the class names involved, with zero matches in either — it's LINE's own closed-source fallback shadow implementation.
+1. **The drop-shadow "ghost window" bug** — LINE creates 8 auxiliary border/corner windows of its own (`shadow_side_*` / `shadow_corner_*`) that end up rendering as solid, always-on-top rectangles that cover other applications.
+This is **not** a Wine bug or a Qt bug — confirmed by grepping the actual Wine and Qt source trees for the class names involved, with zero matches in either — it's LINE's own closed-source shadow/resize-helper implementation, and exactly why it behaves this way under Wine isn't fully known.

 2. **The `NO_SIGNATURE` error** — LINE 26.1.x and newer check whether Windows system DLLs are digitally signed before running.
 Wine's DLLs aren't signed by Microsoft, so LINE refuses to start.
 LINE's check only verifies that *a* signature is present, not that it's valid, so self-signing every DLL with a fake certificate satisfies it.